wragge/dfat-documents-web/_volumes/volume-23-the-negotiation-of-the-australia-new-zealand-closer-economic-relations-trade-agreement-1983/5-ministerial-submission-to-peacock-by-henderson.md

-RECOMMENDATIONS: It is recommended that you direct us urgently on how you wish us to proceed and in particular whether you wish to write to the Prime Minister and Mr Anthony on this matter.1
+RECOMMENDATIONS: It is recommended that you direct us urgently on how you wish us to proceed and in particular whether you wish to write to the Prime Minister and Mr Anthony on this matter.[1](#f1)

 _[NAA: A1838, 370/1119/18, i]_

   * 1 Peacock annotated the submission with his decision:

-'1) I share your concerns &amp; have indicated this verbally to Scully-last Mon. night in Perth.
+'1) I share your concerns  & have indicated this verbally to Scully-last Mon. night in Perth.

 2) We should write to PM and Dep.
 PM urgently.
 A. S. P. 27/4.'